-We further denote by $c_\frakp$ the connectivity of the dual graph of $\calX \times \overline \FF_\frakp$, i.e. minimal number of intersection points needed to connect any two irreducible components.
-With these informations we can define
+We further denote by $c_\frakp$ the connectivity of the dual graph of $\calX \times \overline \FF_\frakp$, i.e. the minimal number of intersection points needed to connect any two irreducible components.
+Using these information we can define